On the Treatment of Cluster Headaches

 Summary of Data

-The above data strongly suggest that there was a significant reduction in the frequency of attacks as well as the level of pain when using magic mushrooms, further supporting the theory of their therapeutic potential in the treatment of cluster headaches.
+My data shows that there was a significant reduction in the frequency of attacks as well as the level of pain whilst I was using magic mushrooms, further supporting the underlying theory that they have a therapeutic potential in the treatment of cluster headaches.

 Sumatriptan injections cost around £40 for the NHS to buy (with 2 injection pens – that’s two doses/two aborts – per box), I went through at least 30 of these boxes in 2013 alone, that’s over £1,000 of NHS money that I’ve stuck into my buttocks.
 And this isn’t even taking any of the other drugs into account.
 The NHS charge me less than £10 per prescription, but the production cost for some of these drugs is higher than what I’m paying back, and that makes me a burden to the system.
 On mushrooms, I don’t cost the NHS a single penny…